anouarabdsslm/laravel-paypalpayment/README.md

 }
 ```

-If you want to use the Laravel config file: The first step is to publish the config with `artisan vendor:publish`.
+If you want to use the Laravel config file: The first step is to publish the config with

+    php artisan vendor:publish --provider="Anouar\Paypalpayment\PaypalpaymentServiceProvider"

 This will create the config file `storage/paypal_payment.php` (`app/config/paypal_payment.php` in Laravel 4).
 Configurate it, then replace the `setConfig()` method call (see above) with:

 ```
 $config = config('paypal_payment'); // Get all config items as multi dimensional array